kajott/CompoKit/Compo-HOWTO.md

 The most important machine is, of course, the compo PC, i.e. a powerful box with a fast CPU and a top-of-the-line GPU.
 On that PC, create a directory for all the data of the party.
 Put a CompoKit checkout into a subdirectory of that.
 It may make sense to download everything (i.e. run `setup.cmd` and `download_music.cmd`) before the party already, as the Internet connection may be too slow to do that in an acceptable amount of time.

 Ideally, there are two compo PCs, with identical or slightly different hardware; one nVidia and one AMD GPU may be handy, for example.
-In this case, I tend to make one of them the "main" or "master" compo PC, i.e. the one where most of the preparations are done and most of the compos are presented from.
-The other one is the "secondary" or "slave" PC, which is used to play entries that don't work properly on the main compo PC, play background music, run the typer (see below) or prepare compos while the main PC is used for other stuff.
+In this case, I tend to make one of them the "main" or "primary" compo PC, i.e. the one where most of the preparations are done and most of the compos are presented from.
+The other one is the "secondary" PC, which is used to play entries that don't work properly on the main compo PC, play background music, run the typer (see below) or prepare compos while the main PC is used for other stuff.

 The party directory should be shared between the PCs; the easiest way to do this is to share the directory on the main PC and mount it on the compo PC.
 Bonus points for making sure that the paths are identical on both PCs; this way, anything that stores absolute paths (like CKLaunch's state file) will work on both machines.
 Since the party directory typically isn't the root of a drive, simply mapping a network drive doesn't suffice; instead, something like `mklink /d C:\MyParty \\Compo1\MyParty` is required.
+On the main PC, the network connection must be set to "Private Network" (otherwise file sharing isn't possible), and the logged-in user needs to have a &ndash; however trivial &ndash; password (otherwise Windows won't allow remote connections).
 (Oh, and while we're at it: don't start CKLaunch on both PCs at the same time &ndash; the two instances will clobber each other's state file where the default file marks are stored!)

+Two directories should be added to the anti-virus software's exception list: The compo directory and the web browser's download directory.
+We don't want any 64k or 4k intros taken into quarantine while preparing compos, just because anti-virus vendors think that every kkrunchy-packed executable is evil.

 Another nice touch is a custom party wallpaper that also includes the machine name ("Compo 1" / "Compo 2").